a-sumo/hyperstep/README.md

 ## [Agent Self Regulation](https://github.com/a-sumo/hyperstep/blob/main/agent_self_regulation.ipynb)
   In this notebook, I attempt to recreate organic temporal patterns and syncopation by modeling composition as an agent regulating internal properties through a set of sound-associated actions.
 The key insight is to assign opposite effects to kicks and snare/claps.

- The direction of these effects has been determined arbitrarily, although I believe there is a *algebra of processes* that can be derived from real-world observations.
+ The direction of these effects has been determined arbitrarily, although I believe there is an *algebra of processes* that can be derived from real-world observations.
  I have done my best to derive the magnitude of the actions' effects through the analysis of audio features.

  The direction and magnitude of the actions' effects can be greatly improved by integrating algorithms that estimate impact forces from sound such as Diffimpact. [[3](#diffimpact)]